nafee7h/cybersecurity-learning-journey/projects/packet-analyzer/README.md

-# 🚀 Simple Network Packet Analyzer (Python + Scapy)
+# 🚀 Network Packet Analyzer (Python + Scapy)

 ## 📌 Overview
 This project is a basic network packet analyzer built using Python and Scapy.
-It captures live TCP traffic and helps visualize how communication happens between systems.
+It captures live TCP traffic and helps visualize communication between systems.

----

 ## ⚙️ Features
 - Capture live TCP packets